oroinc/documentation/user_guide/intro_users_and_benefits.rst

 Organize information and make informed decisions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OroCRM’s business intelligence tools will help to organize data and improve the decision making process:
+OroCRM’s business intelligence tools will help you organize data and improve your decision-making process:

-- Use predefined widgets to create informative dashboards to display metrics, pipelines, and gain quick access to regularly used activities
+- Use predefined widgets to create informative dashboards to display metrics and pipelines, and to gain quick access to regularly used activities

 - Analyze and visualize historical data and trends with reports

 - Narrow down the exact segment of data you’re looking for with segmentation

-Please refer to the :ref:`Business Intelligence Tools section <business-intelligence>` of the User Guide of this guide to learn more about how OroCRM can be used to analyze information.
+Please refer to the :ref:`Business Intelligence Tools section <business-intelligence>` of this guide to learn more about how OroCRM can be used to analyze information.

 Communicate and Delegate
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Any CRM user can benefit from OroCRM’s productivity tools which allow any authorized user to:
+Anyone can benefit from OroCRM’s productivity tools, which allow authorized users to:

-- Create calendar events for yourself or other users
+- Create calendar events for themselves or other users

 - Create templates with merge fields or write custom emails in the fly

 - Log calls

-- Assign tasks to yourself or to others
+- Assign tasks to themselves or to others

 - Make notes and comments on different entities within OroCRM

-See the :ref:`Productivity Tools section <user-guide-productivity-tools>` of the User Guide to learn more about how OroCRM can help to improve communication and task management within the company.
+See the :ref:`Productivity Tools section <user-guide-productivity-tools>` of the User Guide to learn more about how OroCRM can help to improve communication and task management within your company.

 Tools for Sales Representatives
 -------------------------------

-Sales representatives have many responsibilities which range from lead generation to closing a sale with a prospective client.
-Throughout the process notes are taken and needs are captured.
-OroCRM helps sales representatives by providing methods to store this information and by adding structure where needed to simplifying their work with the following
+Sales representatives have many responsibilities, ranging from lead generation to closing a sale with a prospective client.
+Throughout, they takes notes and capture various needs.
+OroCRM helps sales representatives by providing them with methods they can use to store this information, as well as by adding structure where needed in order to simplify their work.
+It does all this through the following capabilities:
-capabilities:

-- 360 degree view of a customer that includes past communication and notes
+- Providing a 360 degree view of a customer that includes past communication and notes

 - Ability to get in touch with customers directly from OroCRM with Google Hangouts or email

-- Fully customizable workflows and processes to provide structure to the sales process
+- Fully customizable workflows and processes that provide structure to the sales process

 - Tools to collect and process requests received via email or from a website form